Sunnydayz77/BetterDoc/better-doc-project/README.md

 ### Code Issues & Resolutions

-> Use this section to list of all major issues encountered and their resolution.

 | Error                                                                 | Resolution                                             |
 | :-------------------------------------------------------------------- | :----------------------------------------------------- |
 | `ProviderContainer.jsx:39 Error: Request failed with status code 401` | API issues and broken image link issues                |